 Following commands is the trait of an intelligent, noble, and well-trained dog.
 However, even the most well-trained puppies can sometimes be stubborn and insist on doing things their way.
 “How can I make my puppy sit?” is a frequent question among dog owners and sitting is often one of the first tricks a puppy must learn.

 Why is it so hard?

-“What are you talking about, human, can you repeat, please?”, your puppy probably saying to their dog-self, looking at you and not knowing what you want of them.
-Maybe your dog senses that treat in your right hand but doesn’t know what to do about it.
+Your puppy might be thinking this while staring at you, unsure what you want from them.
+Maybe your dog senses the treat in your right hand but doesn’t know what to do about it.

 On other occasions, your puppy knows exactly what they should do but also knows that there isn’t any treat waiting for them at the end of the session.
 Puppies can smell your thoughts and sometimes may knowingly choose not to follow orders.

 According to dog trainers, commands like ‘lie,’ ‘stay,’ ‘down,’ and ‘sit’ should be learned when the puppy is between seven and eight weeks old.
 At this age, puppies are most engaged and ready to learn.

 What should I do to teach my dog to sit?

 The lure and reward training